raroney/get-and-clean-data-project/README.md

 # get-and-clean-data-project

 The [run_analysis.R](https://github.com/raroney/get-and-clean-data-project/blob/master/run_analysis.R) script included in this repository was created for the Project within the coursera course Getting and Cleaning Data (by Jeff Leek, PhD, Roger D. Peng, PhD, Brian Caffo, PhD).
-The specific link for my cohort / course session: https://class.coursera.org/getdata-031/)
+The specific link for my cohort / course session is https://class.coursera.org/getdata-031/.

 The data that this script was written to analyse can be downloaded from here: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip